\"Writing.Com

 "Whatever.
 Don't make me no never mind.
 Whatchya wanna know?"

 Eric lounged back, folded his hands over his belly, and started speaking. "'Twas nigh on three years ago.
 I was guide for a group on a four-day adventure up in grizzly country.
 Damn fool city folk wanted to hike in the wilderness and take pictures of bears.
 Paid well enough, so I took 'em deep into the wilderness.
-Farther than I'd even gone in fact."
+Farther than I'd gone in years, in fact."

 He paused to roll a joint.
 He offered his pouch to Alexander who shook his head and said, "Not right now, but thank you all the same."